w212research/xpDBG/README.txt

 	  one of my least favorite languages.
 	- IDA (Pro): expensive, closed source, does not have emulation support, or code editing
-	- Radare2: does not have emulation support, or code editing
+	- Radare2: does not have emulation support, or code editing.

 Planned features include:
 	- support for multiple architectures